 Stosny noted that during the 2016 election season, he had received an overwhelming number of calls from patients with anxiety.
 The constant election coverage bothered his patients and affected their personal affairs.
 Since then, other individuals have adopted the phrase, which is often used—mainly since the 2020 election took up steam.

 What Are the Causes Behind Election Anxiety?

-Elections are important, high-stakes events that can have significant, long-lasting effects.
+Elections are essential, high-stakes events that can have significant, long-lasting effects.
 Election outcomes can affect the direction of our surrounding communities, our regions, the states in which we live, the path of our nation, and how individuals end up living as citizens of this nation.
-The implications can seem relatively high in that situation.
+The implications are relatively high in that situation.
 It can be challenging to block out the numerous negative elements present there, including personal assaults and a general air of pessimism.
 All of this adds to the anxiety around the election.